kaldi-asr/kaldi/egs/hi_mia/README.txt

 http://www.openslr.org/85/

 This folder contains two subfolders:
-v1: a keyword spotting recipe
+w1: a keyword spotting recipe
+v1: a speaker verification recipe.
+More can be found in v1/README.md